 Pinterest (blocked since 2017)

 VPNs are not illegal in China, but only government approved VPNs are allowed.
-VPN providers have to gain strict approval from the Chinese Communist Party before they can operate.
+VPN services have to gain strict approval from the Chinese Communist Party before they can operate.

-This often involves agreeing to conditions that undermine the purpose of a VPN such as logging and sharing data with local authorities, rendering it pointless when it comes to privacy.
+This often involves agreeing to conditions that undermine the purpose of a VPN such as logging and sharing user data with local authorities, rendering the VPN pointless when it comes to privacy.